Supervised Field Education (STFE) provides a framework for reflection, action and learning in ministry.

 STFE can be undertaken for academic credit at two levels.
 It is a requirement for all ordination candidates.

-One major placement which runs for the two year period of participation in the program, mapping onto semester time (March-October, inclusive).
+One major placement mapping onto semester time (March-October, inclusive).
 It is usually in a parish setting, and involves students across the wide range of the public witness of the parish: the outreach, worship, learning, nurture, groups and committees, partnerships and prayer life of the community as it engages with the peoples of the local area in which it is set.
-A significant feature of this placement is the student’s involvement in leadership of a missionally focused activity.
+Students usually are engaged on placement duties on Sundays and a weekday.
+A major placement may be included as a unit within a University of Divinity award.